netinfluence/NetinfluenceUploadBundle/README.md

  - [ ] files are uploaded to any storage of your choice (local filesystem, Amazon...) using [Gaufrette](https://github.com/KnpLabs/KnpGaufretteBundle)
  - [x] files are stored in a sandbox first and are moved only when the form is finally valid
  - [ ] when coming back to the form, files can be removed
- - [ ] thumbnails when needed are generated using [LiipImagineBundle](https://github.com/liip/LiipImagineBundle)
+ - [ ] files are served and thumbnails generated using [LiipImagineBundle](https://github.com/liip/LiipImagineBundle)
  - [ ] very easily overridable and customizable.
 You can even not use AJAX or handle upload files by yourself.